-So, why do they struggle to gain business funding?
+So, why do they struggle to gain business funding and especially business loans for women?
 The problem is still controlled by men, which means male attitudes still control where investment capital goes.
 Investors will support ideas which they understand which means products with a female audience often get overlooked.
 They also support people with qualities which match their ideas of what a good business leader looks like which almost always tend to be male dominated.

 How does a women get a small business loan?

-Women business owners start in business for many different reasons, it can be to maintain a more convenient schedule for yourself, or just to become your own boss.
+Women business owners start in business or looking to grow your business apply for many different reasons, it can be to maintain a more convenient schedule for yourself, or just to become your own boss.
 Whatever the reason you have for starting your own business, be sure that it’s the right one.
 This can be a wide array of things, but choosing to pursue a project you’re passionate about is always a good start for any new business owner.

 If you have studied a subject at college or university level, you will likely have a solid amount of knowledge in your chosen subject area, giving you a potential upper hand when it comes to starting your business in that field, over someone that has never read up on the topic before.